 - Each course is taught by an expert practitioner currently working in the field who has an earned doctorate or master’s degree.

 - Our blended delivery model includes face-to-face meetings one Saturday a month supplemented with ongoing online learning experiences.

 - The program's culminating project is to lead a roundtable dialog focused on your final action research at a program-wide professional conference.

 - Collaborate online with other M.Ed. learners who teach in the same grade level and/or content area and access a wealth of specialized resources culled especially for educators.

 - Throughout the length of the program, experience learning in an interdependent community setting where you will build trust with your colleagues that enables a unique, dynamic level of learning

 Students of this program have the opportunity to apply for the Remick Fellowship scholarship.

 Spring and Fall Conferences

 The culminating project for this program is an opportunity to share learning at a professional conference with program peers.
-Sharing takes place via roundtable discussions during which the learner will present and share one of his/her action research projects including the review of literature, the data collection and analysis processes, the results, and plans for future implementation.
+Sharing takes place via roundtable seminars during which learners will lead dialogue around one of his/her action research projects.

 Frequently Asked Questions